 How do you ensure you have the right capability before implementing growth strategies?

 How do you benchmark your capabilities?
 What standards do you use and why are they relevant and appropriate?

+Are you comfortable that the risk your customers face is appropriately compensated by the returns they receive?

+How does your post-sale governance and oversight, service channels, and marketing measures help you to answer the above questions?

 Conflict

-How do you demonstrate that your customer and business strategies are aligned?
+How do you demonstrate that your customer needs and business strategies are aligned?

 How do you demonstrate that the way leaders and staff are paid is aligned to customer outcomes?